Tara Stiles: Career

-Stiles studied dance in Chicago, where one of her ballet instructors introduced her to yoga.
+Stiles studied dancing in Chicago, where one of her ballet instructors introduced her to yoga.
 A local photographer brought her to Marie Anderson Boyd, founder of Aria Models in Chicago, later acquired by Ford Models.
 Stiles has been featured in pictorials for W, Shape Magazine, Self, Marie Claire, Fitness, and has appeared on the covers of Shape, Time Out, and Fit Yoga.
 Stiles appeared in ads for Nike, Adidas, Reebok, Target Corporation, Gap, and American Apparel.
 Stiles has been a spokesperson for Nissan Motors.